Trial Condition(s):

 This study will have two parts.
 The first part will help find the most appropriate dose that can be given in the second part.

 Each participant of the first, so called dose escalation part, will be assigned to one specific dose group for BAY 2416964.
-The amount of BAY 2416964 that is given increases step-wise from one group to the next.
+The amount of BAY 2416964 that is given changes step-wise from one group to the next.
 The dose of pembrolizumab will always be the same.

 The participants of the second, so called dose expansion part, will receive the most appropriate dose of BAY 2416964 found in the first part.